-Although the potential uses for object and image analysis are numerous, E-commerce applications typically fall into three categories: Image classification, augmented reality and content filtering.
+Although people use object and image analysis for different purposes, E-commerce applications typically fall into three categories: Image classification, augmented reality and content filtering.
 For the purposes of this post, we’ll focus on image classification and content filtering.

 The image recognition APIs can also analyze and filter for inappropriate content.
-Since this adds a layer of protection for the online retailer, more shoppers can be encouraged to upload images without fear of inappropriate content landing on their website.
+Since this adds a layer of protection for the online retailer, you can encourage more shoppers to upload images without fear of inappropriate content landing on their website.